Carola Helbing-Erben: Biography

 Helbing-Erben was born in 1952 in Halle (Saale) in East Germany.
-She attended university in Halle where she earned her Master of Education degree and then continued her study in the University for Art and Design in Burg Giebichenstein in Halle.
+She attended university in Halle where she obtained a Master of Education degree, and later continued her studies at the Burg Giebichenstein University of Art and Design in Halle.

 Helbing-Erben was commissioned by Sparkasse Bernburg to research and create artworks for an exhibition.

-Helbing-Erben received a commission from the city of Bremen in 2011 to design a large public artwork; a mosaic installation on a wall seventy-five feet long.
-She oversaw the installation of the mosaic pieces placed by the children of the neighborhood in which the artwork was made.
+In 2011, Helbing-Erben received a commission from the city of Bremen to design a large public artwork: a mosaic installation on a wall approximately 75 feet (23 m) in length.
+She oversaw the installation of the mosaic pieces, which involved participation from children from the surrounding neighbourhood.

-Some of Helbing-Erben's works are on permanent display in the Academy of Textile Art within Giebichenstein Castle.
+Some of Helbing-Erben's works are on permanent display in the Academy of Textile Art at Giebichenstein Castle.

 Before the fall of the Berlin Wall, Helbing-Erben authored the book Tageworte im Buch der Gedanken (Reflections on Daily Life).
-A small book of thoughts, quotes, poetry and reflections on time, culture and life.
-It was published in 1992 by Frieling-Verlag Berlin.
+The book, a collection of thoughts, quotations, and short texts on time, culture, and everyday life, was published in 1992 by Frieling-Verlag, Berlin.